-Employees: Among the total of 130 professionals, approximately 60% of employees are engineers with training in robotics automation, electronics, computer science, mechanical engineering, mechatronics engineering, and electrical engineering programs.
-The remaining 40% are split between the operation, production, sales and marketing roles.
+Employees: Among the total of 130 professionals, approximately 60 percent of employees are engineers with training in robotics automation, electronics, computer science, mechanical engineering, mechatronics engineering, and electrical engineering programs.
+The remaining 40 percent are split between the operation, production, sales and marketing roles.

 Clearpath was started in 2009 by four University of Waterloo students who wanted to provide help academics bring their research to the field faster and at a lower cost than what had previously been possible.
 The company vision was to provide robotics solutions to automate the world’s dull, dirty and dangerous jobs.
 After 5 years of inspiring researchers to work toward this vision, Clearpath launched OTTO Motors to provide a means of automating dull and dangerous tasks within industrial environments.

 - Both Clearpath Robotics and OTTO Motors function within a competitive landscape.